Why India lags in making cancer treatment affordable

 Siddhartha Mukherjee, the oncologist and Pulitzer Prize-winning writer, has been watching this space closely.
 Through his ventures, Vor Biopharma and Myeloid Therapeutics, he has been exploring ways to make cell therapy more accessible.
 He has also been working to bring this expertise to India.
 If CAR T-cell therapy is to become affordable, it will take a mix of science, economics, and sheer political will.

-Also Read: HPV in men: Doctor explains types of cancers and health risks it can cause

-Dr Nayar is pragmatic about how this must happen.
-“The only hope for mankind is for artificial intelligence (AI) and startups to crack the price to ensure the scale of sales required to reduce the price,” he said.
+Dr. Nayar is pragmatic about how this must happen.
+“The only hope for mankind is for AI and startups to crack the price to ensure the scale of sales required to reduce the price,” he says.
 The race is not just for India.
 The implications of making CAR T-cell therapy affordable extend far beyond national borders.
 “The world is at an inflection point,” he added.

 Cancer is an expensive disease.
 For many Indian families, a diagnosis is the beginning of financial ruin.
 Land gets sold.
 Loans get taken.
 Every last rupee is poured into treatments that offer no guarantees.
 If CAR T-cell therapy becomes affordable, that equation changes.
 It is not just another expensive drug.
 It could mean the end of chemotherapy, the end of cancer treatment as we know it.